 There were two runner-ups.
 The first one, by Sony Ramany, shows a Primary School of the Dagair Government, in Dhaka, Bangladesh.
 With scarcity of drainage facilities, areas get flooded with little rain.
 The situation worsens as rainwater gets logged for days, mainly between April and September, making it difficult for school goers and locals to move from one place to another.
 With huge amounts of corruption, the proposed 8 feet-width drains are constructed with only 2 feet-width, making the drains overflow minutes after a heavy shower of rain pours down.

-The other runner-up image is by Somenath Mukhopadhyay and was taken in West Bengal.
-This picture shows a boy in rural West Bengal going home with very little water that he collected from a pond, as all water sources nearby had gone dry during an extreme summer.
-This picture reflects the fact that many households are denied access to clean water, due to poverty and lack of resources.
+The second runner-up, Somenath Mukhopadhyay and captured an image in West Bengal.
+This image depicts a boy in rural West Bengal going home with very little water that he collected from a pond, as all water sources nearby had gone dry during an extreme summer.
+This picture reflects impoverishment in the area in which households are denied access to clean water.

 See other images in this link.